1879 VFA season

-The 1879 Victorian Football Association season was the third season of the Australian rules football competition.
-The premiership was won by the Geelong Football Club.
-It was the club's second VFA premiership, and the second in a sequence of three consecutive premierships won from 1878 to 1880; for the second consecutive season, Geelong was unbeaten during the year.
+The 1879 VFA season was the third season of the Victorian Football Association (VFA), the highest-level Australian rules football competition in the colony of Victoria.

+won the VFA premiership for the second time after completing a second consecutive unbeaten year.
+It was the club's second premiership in a sequence of three consecutive premierships won from 1878 to 1880.